 This kind of program, aimed at increasing the research atmosphere for undergraduates in under-resourced institutions, is based on the deficit model.
 These universities are missing something, so then you can give them the chance to go to research universities where they can get the thing they need.

-As I’ve said before, there are a lot of problems with trying to send professors who are running their own labs to go to work in someone else’s lab for as some kind of underling.
+As I’ve said before, there are a lot of problems with trying to send professors who are running their own labs to go to work in someone else’s lab as some kind of underling.
 I won’t rehash that, but here’s a constructive idea to flip the script, to have a better chance at creating the structural change that these programs are trying to accomplish:

 When we create funding programs to send faculty from under-resourced universities to big universities, I see this as a small bandage covering up a big problem.
 The big problem is that there are a ton of highly trained researchers and students in smaller institutions that don’t have access to the social capital, research collaborations, and facilities that you find at larger and more prestigious research institutions.